 When the wind, a natural form of energy, is capable of creating electricity or a mechanical force, this is wind power.
 Find out how wind farms work, those devices that are capable of turning the kinetic energy of the wind into mechanical energy and supplying increasing numbers of homes with clean, renewable energy.

-In line with windmills, wind turbines, (also called wind generators) use the power of the wind which they turn into electricity.
-The speed of the wind turns the blades of a rotor (between 10 and 25 turns per minute), a source of mechanical energy.
-The rotor then turns a generator which transforms the mechanical energy into electricity.
-An electric motor orientates the nacelle so that its rotor is positioned facing into the wind.
-Each turbine is made up of a mast of between 20 and 100 m according to the power of the machines.
-The mast supports the rotor, usually equipped with three blades, and the nacelle which contains the generator and electrical and mechanical gear.
+Rather like windmills (a name they are sometimes given), wind turbines use the power of the wind, which they transform into electricity.
+The speed of the wind rotates the blades of a rotor (between 10 and 25 rpm), producing kinetic energy.
+The rotor then drives a generator that converts the mechanical energy into electricity.
+A weathervane and a robot orient the nacelle so that the blades are positioned optimally with regard to the wind.
+Each wind turbine is made up of a mast, which can be between 20 and 100 meters tall, depending on the power of the machine, which supports the rotor, generally consisting of three blades, and the nacelle, which houses the generator and the electrical and mechanical gear.
 The wind turbines are connected to the power grid via a transformer housed at the base of the mast.
 The electricity generated is generally raised to the grid voltage (20 kV).
 It is then transferred via a substation before being injected into the distribution or transmission networks.

-The power of modern turbines is over 3 MW on land.
-Wind turbines are designed for wind speeds of between 14 and 90 km/h.
-Above that, a braking mechanism automatically stops the turbine for the safety of the equipment and to minimise wear and tear.
-Modern wind turbines supply their nominal power at around 50 km/h.
+The power of modern onshore wind turbines is in excess of 3 MW.
+Wind turbines are designed for wind speeds of between 14 and 90 kph.
+When the wind speed is faster, a braking mechanism automatically stops the wind turbine, ensuring the safety of the installation and minimizing wear.
+Modern wind turbines produce their rated output at wind speeds of around 50 kph.

 The acoustic dimension in wind farm projects